opensearch-project/documentation-website/_opensearch/remote.md

 ## Translog

-When documents are indexed, updated, or deleted, the data needs to eventually be persisted to disk so it can be recovered in case of failure.
+Any index changes are written to disk during a Lucene commit.
 However, Lucene commits are expensive operations, and as such cannot be performed after every change to the index.
 Instead, each shard records every indexing operation in a transaction log called *translog*.
 When a document is indexed, it is added to the memory buffer and also recorded in the translog.
 Frequent refresh operations write the documents in the memory buffer to a segment, and clear the memory buffer.
 Periodically, a flush performs a Lucene commit, which includes writing the segments to disk using `fsync`, purging the old translog, and starting a new translog.

-Thus, a translog contains all operations that have not yet been written to disk.
+Thus, a translog contains all operations that have not yet been flushed.

 ## Segment replication and remote-backed storage

 When neither segment replication nor remote-backed storage is enabled, OpenSearch uses document replication.
-In document replication, when a write request lands on the primary shard, the request is indexed to Lucene and stored in the translog as a single unit of transaction for durability.
-After this, the request is sent to the replicas, where, in turn, it is indexed to Lucene and stored in the translog.
+In document replication, when a write request lands on the primary shard, the request is indexed to Lucene and stored in the translog.
+After this, the request is sent to the replicas, where, in turn, it is indexed to Lucene and stored in the translog for durability.

-With segment replication, the segments are created on the primary shard only and then copied to all replicas.
-The replicas do not index a request to Lucene, but they do create and maintain a translog.
+With segment replication, segments are created on the primary shard only and then copied to all replicas.
+The replicas do not index requests to Lucene, but they do create and maintain a translog.

-With remote-backed storage, when a write request lands on the primary shard, the request is indexed to Lucene on primary shard only, and then stored in the translog.
-The translogs are fsynced to local disk and then uploaded into remote store.
-OpenSearch does not send the write request to the replicas, but rather performs a primary term validation.
-Primary term validation entails confirming that the request originator shard is still the primary shard.
-This is necessary to ensure that the acting primary shard fails in case the acting primary is isolated and unaware of the cluster manager electing a new primary.
+With remote-backed storage, when a write request lands on the primary shard, the request is indexed to Lucene on the primary shard only, and then stored in the translog.
+The translogs are fsynced to local disk and then uploaded to remote store.
+OpenSearch does not send the write request to the replicas, but rather performs a primary term validation to confirm that the request originator shard is still the primary shard.
+Primary term validation ensures that the acting primary shard fails if it becomes isolated and is unaware of the cluster manager electing a new primary.

-## Translog settings
+## The `index.translog.durability` translog setting

 Without remote-backed storage, indexing operations are only persisted to disk when the translog is fsynced.
 Therefore, any data that has not been written to disk can potentially be lost.